Excerpts from Angela’s Story

 Carson wanted sex a lot.

-With other kids in the neighborhood, he’d pretend that he wanted to play House, and then he’d try to get straight to the part where Mommy and Daddy go to bed.
+With kids from the neighborhood, he’d pretend that he wanted to play House — then move quickly to the part where Mommy and Daddy go to bed.

 For Angela, there was no difference.